-If eating and drinking outdoors in winter isn’t really your thing, or your visit is doesn’t fall when the market is open then the numerous eateries in the old town will have something for everyone.
-My favourite was the sweet or savoury crepes from a little hole in the wall cafe!
+If eating and drinking outdoors in winter isn’t really your thing, or your visit doesn’t fall when the market is open, then the numerous eateries in the old town will have something for everyone.
+My favourite was the sweet or savoury crepes from a little hole-in-the-wall cafe!

 8. Sofia, Bulgaria

 It’s well worth visiting Sofia in winter, where you can get the best of both worlds, exciting city life and the stunning outdoors.

-When you’ve had enough of the slopes, you can easily return to Sofia and warm up with some delicious Bulgarian food, or with Rakiya (brandy) or mulled wine at the Christmas market (yes… I have mentioned this everywhere, but it’s so good!).
+When you’ve had enough of the slopes, you can easily return to Sofia and warm up with some delicious Bulgarian food, Rakiya (brandy), or mulled wine at the Christmas market (yes… I have mentioned this everywhere, but it’s so good!).

 9. Krakow, Poland

 Visit Wawel Castle and the Old Town, or head to the Jewish Quarter (Kazimierz) to explore and see what was once Oskar Schindler’s Factory and is now a really great museum about Krakow in the lead-up to and during the war.

-If you have the time there are day tours to the Wieliczka Salt Mine with its amazing carved paintings made from salt, and an entire salt chapel underground, complete with salt chandelier.
+If you have the time, there are day tours to the Wieliczka Salt Mine, with its amazing carved paintings made from salt and an entire salt chapel underground, complete with a salt chandelier.

 Don’t miss trying the Pierogi!
 We found a 24-hour pierogi place not far from the Old Town Square, with the menu consisting of colour paper hung on clipboards strung along the wall.
 They had both savoury and sweet options, and I could easily eat every meal there without complaint.